 We Do Routine Things Without Thinking

 No one is going to argue against the benefit of routines.
 There is a tremendous amount of research that supports the idea that routines free up mental energy and can help us achieve goals.
 Doing certain things without thinking can be purposeful.
-Most moms can wipe a nose, make a school lunch and get a kid to the bus stop without even opening her eyes!
+Most moms can wipe a nose, make a school lunch, and get a kid to the bus stop without even opening her eyes!

 For older moms, caregiving was like a daily workout routine designed to develop muscles.
-All the reps and heavy lifting creates a well-toned machine that can rely on “muscle memory” when needed.
+All the reps and heavy lifting create a well-toned machine that can rely on “muscle memory” when needed.
 That is why grandparents are so good at stepping into an overwhelmed household and creating order.

 When Living On Auto Pilot Is Damaging